-- 6.2.10 Additional transport costs incurred by the authority arising from decisions by the governing body on the length of the school day, and failure to notify the authority of non-pupil days resulting in unnecessary transport costs. - 6.2.11 Legal costs which are incurred by the authority because the governing body did not accept the advice of the authority (see also section 11).
+6.2.10 Additional transport costs incurred by the authority arising from decisions by the governing body on the length of the school day, and failure to notify the authority of non-pupil days resulting in unnecessary transport costs.

-- 6.2.12 Costs of necessary health and safety training for staff employed by the authority, where funding for training had been delegated but the necessary training not carried out. - 6.2.13 Compensation paid to a lender where a school enters into a contract for borrowing beyond its legal powers, and the contract is of no effect. - 6.2.14 Cost of work done in respect of teacher pension remittance and records for schools using non-authority payroll contractors, the charge to be the minimum needed to meet the cost of the Authority's compliance with its statutory obligations. - 6.2.15 Costs incurred by the LA in securing provision specified in a statement of SEN where the governing body of a school fails to secure such provision despite the delegation of funds in respect of low cost high incidence SEN and/or specific funding for a pupil with High Needs; - 6.2.16 With the exception of any losses occasioned as a result of error, negligence or irregularity by the LA, all other losses or costs arising in respect of a local bank account, due to error, negligence or irregularity. - 6.2.17 Any loss arising from the failure to notify the Executive Director of Education and Social Inclusion of statement for a child/pupil attending the school who is not resident within the Borough. - 6.2.18 Any "betterment" costs incurred when for example, replacing educational equipment and materials following damage by fire, if the appropriate insurance cover has been arranged by the LA. - 6.2.19 Any overspending on earmarked funding (i.e., the allocation of funds to schools from a centrally held fund for specific purposes) will be charged to the school budget. - 6.2.20 Recovery of amounts spent from specific grants on ineligible purposes. - 6.2.21 Costs incurred by the authority as a result of the governing body being in breach of the terms of a contract. - 6.2.22 Costs incurred by the authority due to submission by the school of incorrect data: - 6.2.23 Costs incurred by the authority or another school as a result of a school withdrawing from a cluster arrangement, for example where this has funded staff providing services across the cluster.
+6.2.11 Legal costs which are incurred by the authority because the governing body did not accept the advice of the authority (see also section 11).

+6.2.12 Costs of necessary health and safety training for staff employed by the authority, where funding for training had been delegated but the necessary training not carried out.

+6.2.13 Compensation paid to a lender where a school enters into a contract for borrowing beyond its legal powers, and the contract is of no effect.

+6.2.14 Cost of work done in respect of teacher pension remittance and records for schools using non-authority payroll contractors, the charge to be the minimum needed to meet the cost of the authority's compliance with its statutory obligations.

+6.2.15 Costs incurred by the LA in securing provision specified in a statement of SEN where the governing body of a school fails to secure such provision despite the delegation of funds in respect of low cost high incidence SEN and / or specific funding for a pupil with High Needs

+6.2.16 With the exception of any losses occasioned as a result of error, negligence or irregularity by the LA, all other losses or costs arising in respect of a local bank account, due to error, negligence or irregularity.

+6.2.17 Any loss arising from the failure to notify the Strategic Director for Children and Enterprise of a statement for a child / pupil attending the school who is not resident within the Borough.

+6.2.18 Any "betterment" costs incurred when for example, replacing educational equipment and materials following damage by fire, if the appropriate insurance cover has been arrange by the LA.

+6.2.19 Any overspending on earmarked funding (i.e. the allocation of funds to schools from a centrally held fund for specific purposes) will be charged to the school budget.

+6.2.20 Recovery of amounts spent from specific grants on ineligible purposes.
+6.2.21 Costs incurred by the authority as a result of the governing body being in breach of the terms of a contract.

+6.2.22 Costs incurred by the authority due to submission by the school of incorrect data.

+6.2.23 Costs incurred by the authority or another school as a result of a school withdrawing from a cluster arrangement, for example where this has funded staff providing services across the cluster.

+6.2.24 Amounts agreed under PFI / PPP agreements entered into by the Governing Body.
+This will include any funds distributed to relevant PFI schools through a specific formula factor for this purpose.